“Loves music. Loves

 a Black, Christian woman born and raised in Kentucky by radical, creative, black and feminist parents and a churchgoing extended family

-Black folk throughout the African diaspora, women’s and gender studies, religion, dance, the craft of creative writing
+Black folk throughout the African diaspora, women’s and gender studies, religion, dance, and the craft of creative writing

 memoir, essays, and poetry; choreography; and workshops, courses, and programs that center, celebrate, and affirm Black women.
-In the process, my work reveals black humanity, give dimensionality to Black womanhood, and provide new ways of thinking, healing, and being for all people.
+In the process, my work reveals black humanity, gives dimensionality to Black womanhood, and provides new ways of thinking, healing, and being for all people.

 MFA, Rutgers University-Camden